Meta-Analytic Models: A Practical Explainer

 Argument-by-argument:

 which.run = c("overall", "outliers")— fits the main random-effects model and a sensitivity model with statistical outliers removed.which.influence/which.outlierstellmetapsyToolswhich fitted model to base influence diagnostics and outlier detection on.es.measure = "g"— Hedges’ g, a standardized mean difference with a small-sample bias correction.
 Standard choice when studies use different rating scales.
 See Doing Meta-Analysis ch.
 3.4.1 (Effect Sizes - Small Sample Bias).method.tau = "REML"— restricted maximum likelihood for the between-study variance τ².
-REML is the default estimator for between-study variance in metaPsyTools; it gives less biased and more reliable estimates of τ² in a wide range of conditions, and is performs well with a small amount of studies, especially when combined with the Knapp-Hartung Sidik-Jonkman adjustment for inference described below.
-See metapsyTools See Doing Meta-Analysis ch.
-4.1.2.1 (Pooling Effect Sizes - Estimators of the Between-Study Heterogeneity).
-See “A comparison of heterogeneity variance estimators in simulated random-effects meta-analyses”.
-See “Methods to estimate the between-study variance and its uncertainty in meta-analysis”.method.tau.ci = "Q-Profile"— Q-profile method for the confidence interval around τ²/I².
-Generally more accurate when number of studies is small and heterogeneity is moderate to large.
+REML is the default estimator for between-study variance in metaPsyTools; it gives less biased and more reliable estimates of τ² in a wide range of conditions, and it performs well with a small amount of studies, especially when combined with the Knapp-Hartung Sidik-Jonkman adjustment for inference described below.
+For more information, see here, here, and here.method.tau.ci = "Q-Profile"— Q-profile method for the confidence interval around τ²/I².
+This method also holds up well when there are only a few trials in a meta-analysis and when heterogeneity is moderate to large, since it does not rely on large-sample normal approximations.
 This is the default and recommended method in metapsyTools.
-See metapsyTools.
-See “Confidence intervals for the amount of heterogeneity in meta-analysis.hakn = TRUE— Knapp–Hartung–Sidik–Jonkman adjustment to the standard error of the pooled effect.
+See also “Confidence intervals for the amount of heterogeneity in meta-analysis”.hakn = TRUE— Knapp–Hartung–Sidik–Jonkman adjustment to the standard error of the pooled effect.
 Produces wider, more conservative confidence intervals that are better calibrated when k is small; most robust to changes in the heterogeneity variance estimate.
 See Doing Meta-Analysis ch.
 4.1.2.2 (Pooling Effect Sizes - Knapp-Hartung Adjustments).study.var,arm.var.1,arm.var.2,measure.var,w1.var,w2.var,time.var— column names that pointrunMetaAnalysis()at study labels, the two arms being contrasted, the outcome instrument, the per-arm sample sizes, and the timepoint variable.
 These follow the Metapsy data standard.round.digits = 2— display rounding only.

 Why these defaults?
-Hedges’ g + REML + Knapp–Hartung is the recommended combination in the
+In addition to the justifications provided above, Hedges’ g + REML + Knapp–Hartung is the recommended combination in the

 2. Dichotomous outcomes (response/remission)

-Used for binary clinical outcomes such as response (defined per study as a threshold (i.e.,≥50%) in symptom reduction) or remission (score below a clinical threshold to meet diagnostic criteria).
+Used for binary clinical outcomes such as response (defined per study as a threshold (i.e.,≥50%) in symptom reduction) or remission (score below a threshold that is considered to indicate the probable presence of the disorder).

 response_results <- runMetaAnalysis(data_response,